-The 2030 Frederick County Comprehensive Plan relating to new business development focuses on four discreet areas that are all integral to the economy of the County.
+The 2030-2035 Frederick County Comprehensive Plan relating to new business development economic development focuses on four discreet areas that are all integral to the economy of the County.
 These areas are:

-- OFFICE AND INDUSTRIAL
+- Office and Industrial

 - RETAIL

-- TOURISM
+- Tourism

 - AGRIBUSINESS

-While each of these segments differs from one another, they are all interconnected and help form a well rounded economy.
+While each of these segments differs from one another, they are all interconnected and help form a interconnect to make our economy well rounded economy.

 Frederick County's attractiveness as a residential community will continue to expand our population.
-Recognizing that each new residence generates less than 50% of the taxes needed to offset the service burden created by the residence, the goal of planning for new business development is to attract businesses that will balance the tax base.
-Enhanced real estate valuations, business specific taxes such as machinery and tools, increased sales tax revenues, and meals and lodging taxes are all the results of a well executed business development plan.
+Recognizing that Each new residence within the Winchester-Frederick County area generates less than approximately 50% of the taxes needed to offset the service burden created by the residence; the goal of planning for new business economic development is to attract businesses that will balance the tax base and jobs.

+Enhanced real estate valuations, business specific taxes such as machinery and tools, increased sales tax revenues, and meals and lodging taxes are all the results of a well-executed business economic development plan.
 The opportunity for local residents to have an expanded employment base affords not only an enhanced quality of life and increased income, but also results in increased local spending and therefore increased sales tax collections.